 How to Spark Good Ideas, and What to Avoid

-Leaders who launch new, revenue-generating ideas are the ones who think differently and/or surround themselves with others who do.
+To generate the most valuable ideas, you’ve got to find the ‘reframe.’
+Leaders who launch new, revenue-generating ideas are the ones who think differently and surround themselves with others who do.
 The key to discovering a good idea is disrupting your current thinking.
-Here are 6 tactics you can use to spark good ideas.

 1. Ask for a different point of view.

 An objective third party has a big advantage at unearthing new revelations.
 Think about the last time you had a ‘light bulb moment.’
 Who turned you on to a new way of thinking?
+Test this by talking to someone totally outside your industry.
+Without talking about solutions or your products, ask them how they perceive the problem your products/services aim to solve.
+Ask them what’s hard in their world.
+Just listen.

 2. Keep the customer at the center.